Wednesday, October 31, 2012

 Review

 FROM RUSSIA WITH LOVE is completely genuine for a Bond film.
 It brings something unique into the franchise the first film didn't have.
-This movie had terrific aspects, like the gadgets, which are not yet prominent in the later entries and the kind of action that's part of the Bond cliche, which is much better than Dr. No but still unspectacular compared to many modern action films.
+This movie had terrific aspects, like the gadgets, which were not yet prominent in the later entries and the kind of action that's part of the Bond cliche, which is much better than Dr. No but still unspectacular compared to many modern action films.

 It also includes the late Robert Shaw in his fantastic performance as the cunning blond-haired assassin Red Grant.
 While there are no Bond-like gadgets in the movie, it did introduce Desmond Llewelyn as the gadget master Q, who would later become a pivotal character in the Bond features.
 The film contains a few impressive scenes, including the helicopter attack, the fight on the Orient Express and the boat chase.